Francisco Xavier de Mendonça Furtado: Military service

-From the end of that decade until 1750 he led eight military expeditions including two in the Azores and one in Tenerife, was promoted in 1741, and shortly before the end of his military career was promoted again to the rank of sea captain.
+Mendonça Furtado was involved in that action for five months.
+At the end of the war, he travelled to Rio de Janeiro and on to Pernambuco to join forces defending the Fernando de Noronha archipelago from the French.
+Mendonça Furtado continued his involvement with that campaign until he returned to Lisbon in 1738.
+From the end of that decade until 1750 he led eight military expeditions including two in the Azores and one in Tenerife, being promoted as lieutenant in 1741.
+Shortly before the end of his military career he was promoted again to the rank of sea captain.